Academic Honor Code

 -

-After the necessary paperwork and approvals are provided, the registrar's office will record the notation of an incomplete via an INC final grade on the student's permanent record.
-After the instructor assigns a grade, an “I” remains permanently on the record with the final grade earned beside it.
+After the necessary paperwork and approvals are provided, the registrar's office will record the notation of an incomplete via a temporary INC final grade on the student's permanent record.
+Upon submission of the final work by the student, the instructor will notify the registrar's office of the final grade, which will be entered on the student's transcript for the course, replacing the original INC grade.

 -